Aisera, an AI tool to help with customer service and internal operations, exits stealth with $50M – TechCrunch

 There have been some efforts made to apply AI to solving different aspects of these particular use cases, but one of the issues has been that there are few solutions that sit above an organization’s software stack to work across everything that the organization uses, and does so in an “unsupervised” way — that is, uses AI to “learn” processes without having an army of engineers alongside the program training it.

-Aisera aims to be that platform, integrating with the most popular software packages (for example in service desk apps, it integrates with Salesforce, ServiceNow, Atlassian, and BMC), providing tools to automatically resolve queries and complete tasks.
+Aisera aims to be that platform, integrating with the most popular software packages (for example in service desk apps, it integrates with Salesforce, ServiceNow, Atlassian and BMC), providing tools to automatically resolve queries and complete tasks.
 Aisera is looking to add more categories as it grows: Sudhakar mentioned legal, finance and facilities management as three other areas it’s planning to target.

-Matt Howard, the partner at Norwest that led its investment in Aisera, said one of the other things that stands out for him about the company is that its tools work across multiple channels, including email, voice-based calls, and messaging, and can operate at scale, something that can’t be said in actual fact for a lot of AI implementations.
+Matt Howard, the partner at Norwest that led its investment in Aisera, said one of the other things that stands out for him about the company is that its tools work across multiple channels, including email, voice-based calls and messaging, and can operate at scale, something that can’t be said in actual fact for a lot of AI implementations.

 “I think a lot of companies have overstated when they implement machine learning.
 A lot of times it’s actually big data and predictive analytics.
 We have mislabeled a lot of this,” he said in an interview.
 “AI as a rule is hard to maintain if it’s unsupervised.
 It can work every well in a narrow use case, but it becomes a management nightmare when handling the stress that comes with 15 million or 20 million queries.”
 Currently Aisera said that it handles about 10 million people on its platform.

 There is always a paradox of sorts in the world of AI, and in particular as it sits around and behind processes that have previously been done by humans.
-It is that AI-based assistants, as they get better, run the risk of making the workers that they’re meant to help ultimately obsolete.
+It is that AI-based assistants, as they get better, run the risk of ultimately making obsolete the workers they’re meant to help.

 While that might be a long-term question that we will have to address as a society, for now, the reward/risk balance seems to tip more in the favour of reward for Aisera’s customers.
 “At Ciena, we want our employees to be productive,” said Craig Williams, CIO at Ciena, in a statement.
 “This means they shouldn’t be trying to figure out how a ticketing tool works, nor should they be waiting around for a tech to fix their issues.
 We believe that 75 percent of all incidents can be resolved through Aisera’s technology, and we believe we can apply Aisera across multiple platforms.
 Aisera doesn’t just make great AI technology, they understand our problems and partner with us closely to achieve our mission.”